adner/adner.github.io/_posts/2025-12-05-agent-365-mcp-servers.markdown

   },
 });
 ```
-If the LLM calls one of the tools in the MCP Management MCP Server, it renders like this:
+If the LLM calls one of the tools in the MCP Management MCP Server, it renders a custom UI:

 ![alt text](/images/251205/image-1.png)